13501 Terminal Ave., Cleveland, OH, 44135

 Yes, Information Sessions are held each month and it is a great opportunity for families to learn more about Bard College and BHSEC Cleveland.
 Please see the announcement tab for Information Session Dates.

 Typically, BHSEC Cleveland offers a shadowing experience for qualifying applicants.
-Since our students are fully remote, due to COVID-19, we have suspended the shadowing program until our students have returned to in person learning and have been deemed safe to invite guests into the building.
+Unfortunately, due to COVID-19, we have suspended the shadowing program.

 BHSEC Cleveland is currently accepting applications for incoming 9th and 10th grade students.